,

 Rocks- Stump Cross Caverns

-We are a small school with two mixed-age classes that span Nursery to Year 6, and our bespoke science curriculum is carefully designed to ensure that, whatever the age of the child, our broad and balanced cirriculum, will engage and excite them.
+We are a small school with mixed-age classes that span Nursery to Year 6, and our bespoke science curriculum is carefully designed to ensure that, whatever the age of the child, our broad and balanced cirriculum, will engage and excite them.
 Children build their knowledge progressively, starting in the Early Years Foundation Stage, over each two-year period (N/Rec, Y1/2, Y3/4, Y5/6).
 As children progress through school, they often meet a scientific concept again, at a higher level, and this is a valuable opportunity to revisit prior learning, in a spiralling curriculum of knowledge, which lends itself naturally to revisits.

 States of Matter